xiaobai19950529/Arti_REST/README.md

    ```

    if you see the edition number, congratulations!
-- MongoDB

-    ```
-     you can go to the redis official website or you can pull container from docker-hub default port number: 6379
+- MongoDB: you can go to the redis official website or you can pull container from docker-hub
-    ```

-- Redis

-    ```console
+     default port number: 6379

-     you can go to the redis official website or you can pull container from docker-hub default port number: 6379
+- Redis: you can go to the redis official website or you can pull container from docker-hub

-    ```
+     default port number: 6379

 - JDK

 You can go to the website to download oracle-java: